fixposition/fixposition-sdk/README.md

     The exact steps required depend on your system.
 You'll need the dependencies mentioned above installed system wide or otherwise tell CMake where to find them.

-    Refer to the [Dockerfile](./Dockerfile) on installing of the required dependencies on a Ubuntu 20.04.
+    Refer to the [Dockerfile](./Dockerfile) on installing the required dependencies on a Ubuntu 20.04.

 2. Source ROS environment (optional, but required for some functionality)